DiogoZdev/Angular-Privacy/README.md

 ## Live Version

-Visit the [GitHub page](https://safeguardprivacy.github.io/Developer-Test/) to see a live version of this Angular application.
+Visit [the live app page](https://developer-test-diogo-lara.netlify.app) to see my live version of this Angular application.

 ## Development server